Summation and the Poisson formula: the Formalism of the Poisson Formula

 \end{lem} \begin{proof} Let $\phi\in\test(\Omega\times X')$ and let $\g\in A$.
 We observe that $I_{\g}\phi\in\test(U)$ and also that equation (\ref{Imot}) holds (in fact for any continuous function $f:U\to\C$).
 It then follows from the definition of $u_{\g}$ given in (\ref{ugdfn}) that

 Summing over $\g\in S$ we obtain

 for all test functions $\phi$ with support contained in $\Omega\times X'$. \end{proof} In particular, taking $A=\{\g\}$, we see that if $\g$ is not in the singular support of $u$, then $u_{\g}|U\times X'$ is \df for a suitable neighbourhood $U$ of zero in $X$.
-This leads to the definition below. \begin{dfn} Let $u\in\sx^*$.
-Let $K$ and $K'$ denote the singular supports of $u$ and $\fb u$. \emph{We assume that both $K$ and $K'$ are compact}.
+This leads to the definition below. \begin{dfn} The regularized distribution $T^{reg}_Bu$ is defined for $u\in\sx^*$ under the assumption that the singular supports of $u$ and $\fb u$, denoted by $K$ and $K'$ respectively, are both compact.
 Let

 We define